slatedocs/slate/source/includes/markdown/_07-auth.html.md

 Here's what you need to know:

-1. Whenever a user wants to oauth with Asana, your app server should generate a random string called the `code_verifier`.
+1. Whenever a user wants to OAuth with Asana, your app server should generate a random string called the `code_verifier`.
 This string should be saved to the user (as every `code_verifier` should be unique per user).
 This should stay on the app server and only be sent to the [Token Exchange Endpoint](/docs/token-exchange-endpoint).